Usa el estilo indirecto con pretéritos para contar lo que alguien dijo en el pasado.

 Eva: Tengo el compromiso con ellos. : Eva me ... ... el compromiso con ellos.

-(Eva: I have the commitment with them. : Eva told me that she had the commitment with them.)
+(Eva: I have a commitment to them. : Eva told me that she had a commitment to them.)

 7. Preguntar + rechazar: